Top 10 Vietnamese Souvenirs to buy in Hanoi

 Where can I buy a Non La?

 Of the many beautiful products made by ethnic minority tribes around Northern Vietnam, hand-woven handbags from tribes such as the Hmong and Tai always become popular Hanoi Souvenirs for tourists and local Vietnamese.
-The colourful patterns amid a plain black background are a trademark of these tribes and they add an authentic international flavour to any ensemble.
+The colorful patterns amid a plain black background are a trademark of these tribes and they add an authentic international flavor to any ensemble.

 Where can I buy woven handbags?